codeforamerica/cfa-security-controls/README.md

 # Code for America Security Controls

-This repository contains the configuration for our AWS security controls.
-These configurations ensure that our AWS accounts are secure and meet our compliance requirements.
+This repository contains the configuration and automation for our security controls.
+These ensure that our organization is secure and meets our compliance requirements.